rav3ndust/fossphones-gemini/README.md

 ## Licenses

-All site source code is given to you under the [MIT License](https://opensource.org/license/mit).
+All capsule source code is given to you under the [MIT License](https://opensource.org/license/mit).

 All site content is given to you under the [CC0 License](https://creativecommons.org/public-domain/cc0/).